ZainabAbari/KMS-Sales-Analysis-SQL/README.md

 GROUP BY Customer_Name, Product_Name
 ORDER BY TotalSales DESC;

+-- 7. Small business customer with highest sales: Among small business clients, I found the top spender.
+This insight is useful for building strong partnerships and offering tailored deals.
--- 7. Small business customer with highest sales SELECT TOP 1 Customer_Name, SUM(Sales) AS TotalSales
+SELECT TOP 1 Customer_Name, SUM(Sales) AS TotalSales
 FROM KMS
 WHERE Customer_Segment = 'Small Business'
 GROUP BY Customer_Name
 ORDER BY TotalSales DESC;

--- 8. Corporate customer with most orders between 2009 and 2012
+-- 8. Corporate customer with most orders between 2009 and 2012: For corporate clients, I wanted to see who had been the most consistent over time.
+One customer stood out with frequent orders during this period, showing loyalty that can be nurtured further.
 SELECT TOP 1 Customer_Name, COUNT(Order_ID) AS TotalOrders
 FROM KMS
 WHERE Customer_Segment = 'Corporate'